albacardona/roomies/README.md

 #
 ## 🌎 **Deployment**

-This project is deployed on Netlify:
+This project will be deployed on Netlify:
 🔗 Deployment not available yet.

 #